moferg/code-louisville-project/README.md

 7. .social: used to group together social media links on contact page

+8. .hidden: used to hide elements for the hamburger menu

+9. .shown: used to show elements for the hamburger menu

+10. .icon: used to select the hamburger menu icon

 ```

 ## Custom JavaScript Functions
 ```
-The javascript functions I created are:
+The javascript function(s) I created are:

-1. function name ex( animate() )
-.. what function does ex( animate() is used to move the elements in the info div across the screen)
+1. toggleNav(): used to toggle the nav bar after clicking on the hamburger menu

 ```